owainow/Bestellen-Cloud-Management-Plugin/README.md

 - https://www.linkedin.com/in/oow/

 ## How to Contribute
-Bestellen is currently closed for contribution until June.
-My submission date is the 29th of May 2020.
-Once this has passed contributions are welcome through any contribution methods through the repository.
+Bestellen is currently closed for contribution.
+Pull requests are welcome should any critical changes be needed.

 ### Important:
 Pending import into main JenkinsCI repository.
 The current repository is: https://github.com/owainow/Bestellen_Cloud_Management_Jenkins_Plugin